conda-incubator/conda-store/docs/administration.md

 if not specified within the specification dependencies will be auto added.

+`CondaStore.pypi_default_packages` is a list of PyPi packages that are included by default if none are specified within the specification dependencies.

+`CondaStore.pypi_required_packages` is a list of PyPi packages that are required upon validation of the specification dependencies.
+This will not auto add the packages but instead throw an error that they are missing.

+`CondaStore.pypi_included_packages` is a list of PyPi packages that if not specified within the specification dependencies will be auto added.

 `CondaStore.database_url` is the url string for connecting to the database.
 Behind the scenes [SQLAlchemy](https://www.sqlalchemy.org/) is used for the connection so [consult their